Xuanfq/ulab-admin-web/README.md

 # ulab-admin-web
-The front-end of the ulab-admin-server: https://github.com/Xuanfq/ulab-admin-server.git
+The front-end of the [ulab-admin-server](https://github.com/Xuanfq/ulab-admin-server.git).